+- Demonstration

+- Guided practice

-Demonstration Guided practice Independent practice
+- Independent practice

-The first step is the demonstration of what is to be learned.
+The first step is a demonstration and/or explanation of what is to be learned.
 This is followed by guided student practice in which the teacher leads the students in practice, provides prompts, checks for understanding, and provides corrections and repetition.
 When students are firm in their initial learning, the teacher moves them to independent practice where the students work with less guidance.
-The objective of the independent practice is to provide sufficient opportunity for students to apply quickly and competently.
+The objective of the independent practice is to provide sufficient practice so that students can apply learning quickly and competently.